MarisKX/Code-Institute-Milestone-Project-1/README.md

     - Tablet
     - Laptop (screen size up to 17")
     - Full size PC screen (19" and above)
-- When navigating to contact section, it goes directy to price request form
+- When navigating to contact section, it goes directy to price request form.
 - Price request is accessible directly from home page by clicking on company moto text
 - Company logo acts like home button on every page/screen.

 ## Technologies used